Togalu gombeyaata: History

 Togalu gombeyaata is one of the seven shadow puppetry artform of Southern India.
 Scholars believed that this tradition has also migrated from India to Sri Lanka, Indonesia and rest of the Asia.
 Several evidence from historic texts such as Mahabhasya and Mahabharat from 2nd Century suggests that the art of shadow puppetry or similar art forms have existed since first Millennium BC.
-In Karnataka, the art of shadow puppetry received royal patronage in 2nd Century and further by Rashtrakutas in 10th century followed by Vijayanagara Empire in 15th century.
-The art form spread in other others parts of the country such as Odisha and Maharashtra during the reign of Rashtrakutas as they expanded their empire.
+In Karnataka, the art of shadow puppetry received royal patronage in the 2nd century and further by Rashtrakutas in 10th century followed by Vijayanagara Empire in the 15th century.
+The art form spread in other parts of the country such as Odisha and Maharashtra during the reign of Rashtrakutas as they expanded their empire.

 The peak of Togalu gombeyaata was during the Vijayanagara Empire.
 After this an influx of Turkish Puppetry happened during the establishment of Bahmani, Kingdom which influenced the ornamentation and styling of the puppets.
 After the decline of Bahmani Kingdom the patronage for the art form shrunk significantly and the performances were limited to villages and temple complex, as seen today.